 Whilst working at The Wellington Academy, I also secured a role with Ofqual as Subject Expert (GCE and GCSE Physical Education ) and Lead Reviewer for GCSE.
 I continued to work with ASCL and presented to senior colleagues on Leadership of Data (2012-15) and at the Deputy Head Teachers Conference (2015).

 In May 2016 I took on a new challenge at Hindhead Campus, OneSchool.
-As Headteacher, I have led a Material Change Inspection, overseen two significant buildings projects (the third just started this summer), a school reorganisation, a full inspection and taken responsibility for my three sets of improving results.
+As Headteacher, I led a successful Material Change Inspection, oversaw two significant buildings projects, reorganised the staffing and administration structures, led a full inspection and taken responsibility for my three years of improving students outcomes.
+And as busy as we were, we still found time to organise Southern Rock 2018, a national, grass roots CPD event.

 The opening line of our inspection report a worthy acknowledgement of the effort of everyone involved at the school.